-Olives are an extremely useful fruit – its end product is a unique composition best olive oil made from a pure olive juice.
+Olives are an extremely useful fruit – their end product is a unique composition of the best olive oil made from pure olive juice.

 2. Olive is just 1 – 2 cm (= 0.4 – 0.8 in) long.

-You can find olives in different sizes depending on olive variety.
+You can find olives in different sizes depending on the olive variety.

 3. Kalamata olives as well are named as “the king of olives”.